COURSES, PROGRAMS, AND DEGREES

 How long does it take to qualify for ESL certification?

 The Master's takes from two to three years, depending on how many courses the student takes each semester.
 Many students study part-time, taking one course in fall and spring and two courses in the summer.

 What is required for the Internship/Practicum?

 This depends on your MAEd/ESL program.
 See the Traditional, Alternative, and International Track info packets on the Program Information page.

-If I am a fulltime content area teacher, how can I accumulate the 300 hours of internship for certification?
+If I am a fulltime content area teacher, how can I accumulate the required hours of internship for certification?